 Living with an eating disorder is excruciating and challenging.
 It’s as if your Ed is a relentless and evil soul.
 It will beat you up and throw you to the ground and the second you start to get back up, it throws you down again.

 Life With An Eating Disorder Isn’t Easy

 It won’t let you come up for air and keeps pushing you back down farther and farther again till there is nothing around you but pitch, black, darkness.

 But then, out of nowhere, a tiny ounce of strength fills your hand and you punch back.
 You have no idea what came over you.
 The eating disorder barely felt that tiny punch you threw, but you felt it.
 You felt something you have never felt before.
 What was it?
 That tiny little ounce of strength was something you have never had before, and now you want it again.

 It all gets too heavy but as you fall back down into the darkness.
 Yet that little voice inside you tells you try again.
 You feel what you never thought you could.
 Hope.
 Where did it come from?
 You have no idea, but you try again and this time, with double the strength.

 You fall down again, and you realize that Ed still holds a lot of power over your mind.

 You bend to its will, but you feel that tiny glimmer of hope building inside of you and you decide to fight.

-Ed is bigger and stronger than you at the moment, but you decide to go for it anyway.
+The eating disorder is bigger and stronger than you at the moment, but you decide to go for it anyway.
 You start to fight back.
 It takes quite a long time, and the path seems longer than you can imagine; however, something in you gives you the strength to go one more step.
 “One more step”, “One more step”, “One more step” the voice chants inside your head.